Series / Earth 2

 - Human Popsicle: The colonists.
 Their ship either traveled at light speed or relativistic, near-light speed.
 The journey took over 20 years, so the colonists and the ship's crew were in cold sleep during this time.
 The show also explores the implications of this technology in the character of Alonso, the ship's pilot, who has spent more time in cold sleep on various missions than he has spent out of it, making him much older than he looks.
 Alonso says he's spent so much time asleep that he no longer dreams, until the Terrians use their dream plane to communicate with him telepathically.

 - I Just Want to Be Special: Both True and Bess go through this.
 True through her friendship with Gaal.
 Bess with her odd friendship and trading relationship with the Grendler.

 - Ill Boy: Uly, afflicted with the mysterious Syndrome, theorized to be a result of the absence of a natural environment on the space stations.

 - Littlest Cancer Patient: Ulysses is a particularly obnoxious example of the trope.
-Fortunately he's cured within the first four episodes, and is subsequently less of The Load that he seems doomed to be in the pilot.
+Fortunately, he's cured within the first four episodes, and is subsequently less of The Load that he seems doomed to be in the pilot.